davalopar/shopping-list-app/nexus-prisma-graphql-apollo-server/README.md

 # GraphQL Apollo Server Example

 This example implements a **GraphQL server with TypeScript** based on Prisma, [apollo-server](https://www.apollographql.com/docs/apollo-server/) and [GraphQL Nexus](https://graphql-nexus.com/).
-The DB is PostgresQL.
+The DB is PostgreSQL.

 ## How to use